-These are the best travel movies ever (in my opinion).
+These are some of the best travel movies ever (in my opinion).
 You can watch these films over & over again, and never get sick of them.
-Which ones are your favorites?
+Get ready to be inspired!

-So here is my personal list of the Best Travel Movies of all time.
+Here is my personal list of the best travel movies of all time.

-Once I’ve finished watching any of these movies, I feel the instant urge to pack up everything and head out to explore the world.
-The best travel movies have always helped to inspire my own personal travel goals.
+Once I’ve finished watching any of these films, I feel the instant urge to pack up everything and head out to explore the world.
+Great travel movies like these have helped inspire my own personal travel goals over the years.

 Just make sure to get off that couch and experience the real thing once in a while, because no matter how good these movies are, they can never replicate the incredible experiences of actual world travel…